machingclee/machingclee.github.io/static/media/016-shell-script-manager.6451bcf6.md

 ##### `Tauri`

-As a full-stack developer in web I am very used to `React`.
+As a full-stack developer in web I am already very used to `React`.

 However, when there are two languages involved (such as `Qt` we use `js` for `QML` and `C++` in backend) there is hardly the possibility of sharing type interfaces to both sides of the project.

-Unlike `Electron` we can use typescript on both sides, when it comes to data from backend, unsharable type-interfaces also lead to maintenance cost of syncing the interfaces in typescript and rust for data deserialization.
+Unlike `Electron` we can use typescript on both sides, when it comes to fetching data from the backend, unsharable type-interfaces also lead to maintenance cost of syncing the interfaces in typescript and rust for data deserialization.

 `Tauri` would complexify the application when there is ***no need*** for sophisticated UI that we benefits from webviews.